FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 The `label` argument will override the one defined on the server if they are different.

 This example will show a custom post meta date in the editor and, if it doesn't exist, it will show today's date.
 The user can edit the value of the date.
-(Caution: this example is not formatting the user input as a date, it's only for educational purposes.)
+(Caution: This example does not format the user input as a date—it's only for educational purposes.)

 ```js
 import {